boxyhq/website/blog/2024-03-08-achieving-seamless-sso-integration-why-blocksurvey-selected-boxyhq.md

 <LearnMoreCTA label="Learn more about BlockSurvey" url="https://blocksurvey.io/" />

-## What was the motivation to implement enterprise SSO?
+## What was the motivation to implement Enterprise SSO?

-**Raja Ilayaperumal (BlockSurvey):** We were motivated to implement enterprise SSO to enhance our platform's security and privacy.
+**Raja Ilayaperumal (BlockSurvey):** We were motivated to implement Enterprise SSO to enhance our platform's security and privacy.
 We aim to provide users with a seamless and secure login experience, protecting sensitive data collected through surveys.
 This step was crucial for fostering trust with their clients, particularly in sectors where data privacy is paramount.

 ## What factors led you to select BoxyHQ (SAML Jackson) for this implementation?